tordevries/debuggr/README.md

 # debuggr
 A PHP file to allow others to read server-side coding files on your server.
-It was originally designed to allow a programming instructor to read server-side code written by his students, once they had installed this.
+It was originally created to allow a programming instructor to read server-side code written by his students, once they had installed this.
 By design, it is a single self-contained file with all the HTML, CSS, JavaScript, and PHP necessary to accomplish its task.
 This makes it easier to install and manage, with less file clutter, especially for beginner coders.

 Debuggr includes basic security options, such as simple password protection, file access restrictions, and forced SSL.
 If a password is required (and it should be!), access will be authorized via a session.
 As a result, this requires use of a cookie.